Rohan5manza/Rohan5manza/README.md

 ### Hi, my name is Rohan Marar

-- 🔭 I’m currently working on several coding projects and ideas that take my fancy.
+-    I’m currently working on several coding projects and ideas that take my fancy.
+-    Entrepreneurship is my passion.
+-    I am an avid fan of theoretical modern physics, including general relativity and quantum mechanics
+-    I believe in the science of observation and deduction.
-- 🌱 I’m currently learning Artificial Intelligence and Theoretical Computer Science.
+-    I’m currently learning Artificial Intelligence and Theoretical Computer Science.
 -    I am a coding geek, and computers are my passion.
 My ambition is to use my knowledge to create new revolutionary technology in future.